 Guidance for practitioners

-The guidance is also available from Forestry Commission Publications in a handy fold-out pocket format for use in the field.
+Order this guidance in a handy fold out pocket format for use in the field.